SmartBeansGoe/smartbeans-backend/API_doc.md

 ## character

 Character data is initialized with `null` for every field on first login.
+Character name is initialized with user name.

 ### /character (GET)